Fire Shelter Test & Safety

 • The Code of Federal Regulations (CFR) 30 Part 7 chamber regulations for a 96-hour duration refuge alternative

-The tests confirmed that proper levels of oxygen and carbon dioxide were measured for up to eight individuals of varying ages and weights inside the FORT for four hours
+The fire shelter tests confirmed that proper levels of oxygen and carbon dioxide were measured for up to eight individuals of varying ages and weights inside the FORT for four hours.

 Lab Testing

-In the absence of a standard for a wildfire environment, the FORT components have been tested to the following standards:
+In the absence of a standard for a wildfire environment, the FORT has been subjected to fire shelter testing standards used in construction:

 • ASTM E119-16a, “Standard Test Methods for Fire Tests of Building Construction and Materials” (ASTM E119)